AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-2013.md

    ![](assets/image2014-12-12-9-3a6-3a29.png)

-1. Ótimo!
+1. Fantástico!
 Você deve ver a solução agora.
 Se não estiver lá, atualize a tela.

    ![](assets/image2014-12-12-9-3a6-3a40.png)